 Anthony Carasquillo – Chemistry

-Carasquillo majored in chemistry at Bowdoin College and received his doctorate from the Massachusetts Institute of Technology in environmental chemistry.
+Carasquillo majored in chemistry at Bowdoin and received his doctorate from MIT in environmental chemistry.
 He teaches “ENVI 102: Introduction to Environmental Science” and “Environmental Fate of Organic Chemicals” at the College.
 His research aims to understand how organic aerosol particles form and evolve over time to improve predictions of their impact on human health, visibility, and global climate.

 Zaid Adhami – Religion